5G-ERA/BED-Workshop/README.md

 $ kubectl apply -f listener.yaml
 ```

-With the listener deployed the logs can be followed by the using the following command:
+With the listener deployed the logs can be followed by the using the following command: (L in lower case used here)

 ```shell
 $ kubectl logs --follow -l app=ros-listener